toextendmylimits/Meta_Coding/behaviour_questions/common-questions.md

   Solve urgent production issue after a holiday

 - Tell me about a time you had to pivot mid-project due to project requirements or stakeholders expectations changing
-  Have bespoke RFQ - timeline was moved up by a few weeks
+  Have mid market match of derivatives - timeline was moved up by a few weeks

 - Tell me about a time when you had to adopt an experimental approach to resolving something
   Orderbook rebuild - change how panic functionality works